Tyil/website/_tutorials/freebsd-mailserver-part-2-mailing-with-postfix.md

 make configure install
 {% endhighlight %}

-This will open a popup with a number of options you can enable or disable.
+This will open a pop up with a number of options you can enable or disable.
 The enabled defaults are fine, but you will have to enable the `PGSQL` option.
 This will allow you to use the configuration tables created in part 1.

 ## Enabling Postfix
 Enable the Postfix service for rcinit.
-This allows you to use `service postfix start` once configuration is done, and will autostart the service on system boot.
+This allows you to use `service postfix start` once configuration is done, and will auto start the service on system boot.
 In addition, the default mailer on FreeBSD, [sendmail][sendmail] should be disabled so nothing is in Postfix's way when trying to deal with processing email traffic.